smdocs/my-book-notes/book5/part-1.md

 ####<a name="part1-4">1.4 Leadership 101
 > A leader, leads by example not by force

-- Leadership as “influencing the behavior of an organization or a person to accomplish a specific objective.
+- Leadership can defined as influencing the behavior of an organization or a person to accomplish a specific objective.
+- A leader's vision that inspires an organization “pulls” that organization toward the goal or objective
+- Conceptually, leadership can be thought as a function with parameters.
+When provided input values, the leadership function returns a score that’s indicative of a person’s ability to effect change and influence behaviors.